-33 Refer to the Environmental Protection (Water) Policy 2009 and the State Planning Policy.
+Refer to the Environmental Protection (Water) Policy 2009 and the State Planning Policy.

-34 Refer to Queensland acid sulfate soil technical manual: Soil Management Guidelines v4.0, Department of Science, Information Technology, Innovation and the Arts, 2014
+&lt;sup>36 Refer to Queensland acid sulfate soil technical manual: Soil Management Guidelines v4.0, Department of Science, Information Technology, Innovation and the Arts, 2014

-35 Remediation undertaken in accordance with State government legislation for contaminated land management.
+$^{\rm 37}$ Remediation undertaken in accordance with State government legislation for contaminated land management.

-36 The Brisbane City Plan Flood overlay code identifies performance outcomes to be addressed and the Flood planning scheme policy provides guidance on how to prepare a flood risk assessment, a flood study and a flood emergency management plan.
+&lt;sup>38 The Brisbane City Plan Flood overlay code identifies performance outcomes to be addressed and the Flood planning scheme policy provides guidance on how to prepare a flood risk assessment, a flood study and a flood emergency management plan.
 Flood reports and plans are to be prepared by a suitably qualified Registered Professional Engineer Queensland.

-- vi. provides measures to ensure critical services37 remain operational in an inundation event.
+- iv. provides for efficient and safe evacuation during defined flood events without unduly burdening the city's counter-disaster response unit, particularly for vulnerable uses and difficult to evacuate uses, - ensures underground car parks are designed to prevent the intrusion of storm tide waters or flood waters by the incorporation of a bund or similar barrier with a minimum height of 300mm above the defined flood level. - vi. provides measures to ensure critical services remain operational in an inundation event.
 Essential electrical services must be located above the defined flood level, and - vii. ensures any hazardous material manufactured or stored on site is not susceptible to risk of inundation.